Released on 29 July 2015, Windows 10 has now seen three major updates with a fourth imminent:

 Rumour has it that the Action Centre will remain, but be dedicated to notifications: the 'Control Centre' will be new and separate.

-Sadly, it didn't make the final cut and will likely be added in an update after FCU is released in October.
+Sadly, it didn't make it into the Fall Creators Update and will likely be added in an update in 2018.

 Part of the update will be some graphical changes, and these are called Fluent Design (previously codename: Project Neon).